sophiayk20/covoswitch/README.md

     Yeeun Kang.
 2024.
 CoVoSwitch: Machine Translation of Synthetic Code-Switched Text Based on Intonation Units.
 In Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics: Student Research Workshop, pages -, Bangkok, Thailand.
 Association for Computational Linguistics.
 ```

+## Code Structure
+The code structure is divided into subsections of *Section 2: Synthetic Data Generation* described in the paper.
+- Intonation Unit Detection:
+- Alignment Generation:
+- Intonation Unit Replacement:
+- Dataset Evaluation and Analysis:

 ## Paper Summary
 There are 2 main code-switching linguistic theories I discovered while writing this paper.
 - Matrix-Language Embedded Framework (MLF): keeps one language as the matrix language and includes segments from an embedded language.